-It is necessary to continue expanding and outreaching the number of communities that are being evaluated and receiving technical assistance for financial and managerial aspects of capacity development, in order to improve the quality of the water served by the Non-PRASA systems and, thus, attain compliance.
+It is necessary to continue expanding and outreaching the number of communities that are being evaluated and are receiving technical assistance for financial and managerial aspects of capacity development, in order to improve the quality of the water served by the Non-PRASA systems and, thus, attain compliance.
+Now with the new tool of asset management available to the systems DOH will engage in the promotion in the systems as an enhancement to the assistance that is provided to them.

 As it has been stated, since FFY 1998, the goal of the technical assistance initiative is to provide assistance to small public water systems to enable such systems to achieve and maintain compliance with applicable national and state drinking water regulations.
-The Commonwealth has used this set-aside to provide technical assistance, among other things, by performing Comprehensive Performance Evaluations (CPE) and by implementing the Small Systems Strategy, in order to provide the drinking water systems with different assistance mechanism to bring into compliance.
+The Commonwealth has used this set-aside to provide technical assistance, among other things, by performing Comprehensive Performance Evaluations (CPE)4 and by implementing the Small Systems Strategy, in order to provide the drinking water systems with different assistance mechanism to bring into compliance.
 This assistance will be directed towards addressing the technical, financial, and managerial issues necessary to attain compliance.
 DOH will continue using it as a tool in the Area Wide Optimization Program.
 The optimization of systems is also considered in their evaluation.
 Moreover, DOH will expand the outreach to other systems and will continue implementing the use of the small systems CPE methodology previously validated.
-Technical assistance in the revision of CPEs will also be undertaken during this year to the extent possible.
-In addition, it is the intention of DOH to enter into partnership with a private entity in order to enhance the CPE by performing Sanitary Surveys where both approaches will be combined.
+DOH has determine to use the adapted CPE while promoting the use of asset management plan because it provides essential data useful for the preparation of asset management plan.
+Particularly, it will be used for providing technical assistance to the systems that are in the process of establishing their asset management plan.
+As we have indicated, this Department will be providing assistance while promoting the use of asset management in the community drinking water systems, particularly on those small drinking water systems.
+These small systems are the initial priority in the promotion process.
+Nevertheless, we cannot disregard the fact that currently we are under resiliency actions as the result of hurricane Fiona.
+More than ten days have passed and still most of the island is lacking the essential utilities such as electricity, drinking water, internet and other utilities used as part of the daily life.
+We have also a serious problem with the availability of gasoline, diesel, and other gas products that are used by the population daily.
+Currently, generators are used not only by the general population but also businesses due to the lack of electric power and the inability of restoring the electric power system.
+The promotion of asset management will be a very difficult process because the systems have not recovered from the hit of the hurricane Fiona.
+Their recovery is the first priority and possibly asset management implementation will be in a second or third position.
+Technical assistance in the revision of CPEs will also be undertaken during this year to the extent possible due to the current circumstances.
+Thus, it is the intention of DOH to enter into partnership with a private entity in order to enhance the CPE by performing Sanitary Surveys where both approaches will be combined.

-&lt;sup>4 Including the adapted CPE for small systems.
+4 Including the adapted CPE for small systems.